soheil-khorram/soheil-khorram.github.io/_pages/experience.md

 <a name="multimodal"></a>
 * ### Multimodal emotion recognition from speech and text In this project, I explored different ways of representing text and also different network architectures for combining text and speech representations.
 I used two common ways of representing text: (1) word2vec features and (2) a sequence of one-hot vectors that represent word's phonemes.
-I also tested different neural network architectures for combining two modalities including feature level fusion and intermediate level fusion techniques.
+I also tested different neural networks for combining two modalities including feature level and intermediate level fusion techniques.
 For combining representations obtained from different modalities, I investigated various functions including summation, concatenation, multiplication and outer product functions.
 [<font size="-0.5"><span style="color:blue;">[paper1]</span></font>](exploiting_acoustic_and_lexical_properties.pdf) [<font size="-0.5"><span style="color:blue;">[paper2]</span></font>](pooling.pdf) <font size="-0.5"><span style="color:green;"><a href="#top">[back to top]</a></span></font>

 Mood Recognition